fingerskier/manthra/README.md

 # Manthra

+Of every 100 men who go to war
+10 shouldn't even be there,
+80 are targets,
+9 do most of the fighting,
+and 1 is a warrior.

 People change when
 they hurt enough they have to, they see enough they're inspired to, they learn enough they want to, they recieve enough they're able to.
-  John C. Maxwell.
+  John C. Maxwell

 If you love a flower, don't pick it up.